 Visitation Policies

-Visitation Policy: TGH Brooksville and Spring Hill
+TGH Brooksville and Spring Hill Visitation Policy

 1. The benefit of visitation to the patient.